-The pontiff, 76, had part his lung removed to treat an infection he had about 40 decades ago, according to NBC News.
+The pontiff, 76, had part his lung removed to treat an infection he had about 40 years ago, according to NBC News.
 At that time, it was more common to treat infections, such as tuberculosis, this way because antibiotics were not widely used.

 People can survive even if an entire lung is removed.
 When one lung is removed, the remaining lung inflates to take up some of the extra space.
 Living with one lung doesn't usually affect everyday tasks or life expectancy, though a person with one lung wouldn't be able to exercise as strenuously as a healthy person with two lungs, said Dr. Len Horovitz, a pulmonologist at Lenox Hill Hospital in New York City.

 Although you'd probably like to keep all your organs if you can, here are others you can live without:

 Kidney: As you're probably aware, humans have two kidneys, but need only one to survive.
 People may be born with just one kidney, or have one removed after injury or for a donation.
 In general, people with one kidney have few or no health problems, and have a normal life expectancy, according to the National Kidney Foundation.
 Technically, people can live with no kidneys, but require dialysis.

 Spleen: The spleen filters blood and helps the body fight infections, but it's not essential for survival.
 The spleen can be removed if, for instance, it's damaged.
 However, people without a spleen are more prone to infections.